Aurealis Award: History

 There is also an associated Peter McNamara Conveners' Award for Excellence for "a particular achievement in speculative fiction or related areas in the relevant year, but may also take into account achievements over a number of years.
 This may also be for a non-fiction work, a collection or anthology, an art work, or for a body of work that brings credit and/or attention to the speculative fiction genre in that year".
 The award was originally known as the Convenors' Award for Excellence and was renamed in 2002 after Peter McNamara (d.
 2004), the original award Convenor, shortly after he was diagnosed with an incurable disease.
 It is given out at the discretion of the Convenors.

 After six years of being the administrator, Fantastic Queensland ended their partnership with Chimaera Publications.
 On 18 May 2010 it was announced that Chimaera had entered a new deal with SpecFaction NSW who would administer the awards for 2010.
 Later in 2010 SpecFaction NSW announced that they reached a deal with HarperVoyager to be the exclusive sponsor for the 2010 Awards which would be held in May 2011.

 After three years of running the awards, SpecFaction NSW, decided they would not continue hosting the awards.
 On 7 May 2013 it was announced that Chimaera Publications had reached an agreement with Conflux Inc, who will host the awards for the next two years.
 In addition, the awards ceremony would be held in Canberra.
 In May 2015 it was announced that the Western Australian Science Fiction Foundation (WASFF) would be overseeing the awards for the next three years.
+Following WASFF's tenure, the Awards moved to be hosted by the Continuum Foundation (ConFound), a Melbourne based group, from 2018 to 2020, before moving back to Canberra from 2021, this time overseen by the Canberra Speculative Fiction Guild (CSFG).